Low-alcohol beer: Pros and cons

-Positive features of non-alcoholic brews include the ability to drive after consuming several drinks, the reduction in alcohol-related illness, and less severe hangover symptoms.
+Positive features of non-alcoholic brews include the ability to drive after consuming several drinks, the reduction in alcohol-related illness, and fewer severe hangover symptoms.
 Low-alcohol and alcohol-free beers are usually lower in calories than equivalent full-strength beers.

 Some common complaints about non-alcoholic brews include a loss of flavor, addition of one step in the brewing process, sugary taste, and a shorter shelf life.
 There are also legal implications.
-Some state governments, e.g. Pennsylvania, prohibit the sale of non-alcoholic brews to persons under the age of 21.
+Some state governments, e.g. Pennsylvania, prohibit the sale of non-alcoholic beers to persons under the age of 21.
 A study conducted by the department of psychology at Indiana University said, "Because non-alcoholic beer provides sensory cues that simulate alcoholic beer, this beverage may be more effective than other placebos in contributing to a credible manipulation of expectancies to receive alcohol", making people feel "drunk" when physically they are not.

-There is little to no research on consequences of drinking such products in pregnancy, but as they may contain trace amounts of alcohol, in rare cases even higher than 1% (despite labelling as 0%), most doctors advice against drinking non-alcoholic brews during pregnancy.
+There is little to no research on consequences of drinking such products in pregnancy, but as they may contain trace amounts of alcohol, in rare cases even higher than 1% (despite labelling as 0%), one paper advises against drinking this type of non-alcoholic beverage during pregnancy.